heindetotverreorg/bookingservice/README.md

 ### For prod on local
 ```
-npm start | this will start the server and server the FE in prod mdoe
+npm run start | this will start the server and server the FE in prod mdoe
 ```

 ### For dev on local
 ```
-npm start and npm serve | this will start the server and run the FE in a seperate process in dev mode
+npm run start and npm run serve | this will start the server and run the FE in a seperate process in dev mode
 ```

 ### what is this anyway